HyHamza/BYTE-LITE/README.md

 ## Contributions

-Contributions to Dexter-Md are welcome!
+Contributions to BYTE-MD-LITE are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License